 There are multiple causes to insomnia from short-term stress to chronic pain, illness, anxiety and depression.
 Other causes may be reactive hypoglycemia, digestive disorders, menopausal night sweats, dermatitis, pruritus, late night alcohol consumption, caffeine consumption, recreational drugs, late night electronic stimulation (TV, computers, stimulating music), prostate problems, restless leg syndrome, magnesium deficiencies and B vitamin deficiencies.
-Of course, insomnia increases in the elderly with 50% of people over 70 years old experiencing a chronic form of insomnia.
+Insomnia increases in the elderly with 50% of people over 70 years old experiencing a chronic form of insomnia.
 It is important to discover if the causes of insomnia are due to some of these external events or if the causes are more internal.
 If the external events can be changed then the insomnia can be cured.
-If insomnia is caused by itching, breathing difficulties, indigestion, prostate issues or pain then the diagnosis is not insomnia, though it should be included in the treatment.
+If insomnia is caused by itching, breathing difficulties, indigestion, prostate issues or pain then the diagnosis is not insomnia, rather insomnia is a symptom of something else.
+Insomnia should however be included in the treatment.

 How Does Insomnia Work?

 Ayurvedic perspective on insomnia

 “Excessive detoxification, fear, anxiety, anger, smoking, exercise, fasting, an uncomfortable bed…these above mentioned factors may be taken as the causes of insomnia, along with overwork, old age, vatika disorders and aggravation of vata itself.”